Manjunath-5717/WEB_DEVELOPMENT/README.md

 # 🌐 Web Technology

-A repository dedicated to learning and practicing modern web development concepts using HTML, CSS, and JavaScript.
+A repository dedicated to learning and practicing modern web development concepts using HTML, CSS,JavaScript and React.

 ## 📖 About